 The library is fortunate in having amassed over the years a number of incunabula, supplemented by representative examples of the work of most of the distinguished printers of the 16th, 17th, and 18th centuries, ranging from Aldus, Plantin, and Estienne to the Elzeviers.

 Current collecting adds selectively not only to the general rare book collection but also to the named collections.
 Titles are selected for a variety of reasons, including strengthening of holdings important to faculty for both current and future teaching and research.

-Our Rare Books may be viewed only in our reading room.
+Our Rare Books may be viewed only in the Paul F. Betz Reading Room.
 They do not circulate.
-To search for a book in our holdings, you may use the Georgetown University Library catalog, GEORGE.
-The call number for books in our collection begin with the designation "LAU Special Collections".
+To search for a book in our holdings, you may use the Georgetown University Library catalog, HoyaSearch.
+The location for books in our collection begin with the designation "Lauinger Library Special Collections.”

 There are a number of historical newspapers in the Rare Books collections; for a list of titles click here.

 Please review our Paul F. Betz Reading Room use policies.

 Special Collections is an integral part of the teaching mission of Georgetown University.
 Our materials and facilities are used every year as part of class visits from a variety of disciplines.